 Shot blasting is the process of propelling abrasive material against a surface under high pressure.
 A variety of shot blasting techniques exist, including bead blasting.

-Glass beads used in bead blasting are generally made from lead-free, soda lime-type glass that is shaped into balls.
-Glass beads are environmentally friendly can can be recycled approximately 30 times.
+Glass beads are used in bead blasting and are generally made from lead-free, soda lime-type glass that is shaped into balls.
+Glass beads are environmentally friendly and can be recycled approximately 30 times.

 While bead blasting is helpful in some situations, concrete shot blasting is the best option for concrete floor repair.